Nivalyx/osu-wiki/wiki/Contests/en.md

 ## Community Contests

-Unofficial contests hosted by the communities.
+Unofficial contests are contests that are being hosted by members of the community.
+Contest organizers who are looking to add their contest to the list below are welcome to do so by opening a GitHub pull request in the [osu-wiki repository](https://github.com/ppy/osu-wiki) following the [osu! wiki contribution guide](/wiki/osu!_wiki_Contribution_Guide).

+### Community Mapping Contests

-### Pending Cup
+#### Pending Cup

-The Pending Cup is a mapping contest where the main participants are usually Chinese.
-The Pending Cup encourages creativity and major mapping principles, throughout all skill levels - especially novice mappers.
+The Pending Cup is a free-for-all mapping contest that is being held yearly by prominent members of the Chinese mapping community.
+Although Pending Cup was only intended for Chinese-speaking members of the community at first, the contest has since becoming more and more global in the recent iterations.

 #### Pending Cup \#1 (2013)